Back to case studies

 04

-Lead qualification gap identified: 1 in 10 inbound leads was progressing to close — not a volume problem but a qualification mechanism problem — flagged as the highest-ROI fix for the sales function
+Lead qualification gap surfaced: 1 in 10 inbound leads was reaching close, not a volume problem but a filtering problem, flagged as the single highest ROI fix for the sales function

 05